ImagClaw/PersonalProject/README.md

-# Decimal to Roman Numberals.
+# Decimal to Roman Numerals.

 User will input a (positive) decimal number that will be converted to Roman Numeral equivalent.